-- Cooperate to ensure an annual review meeting takes place, including convening the meeting on behalf of the local authority if requested. - Ensure that sufficient arrangements are put in place at the school to host the annual review meeting. - Seek advice and information about the pupil prior to the annual review meeting from all parties invited. - Send any advice and information gathered to all those invited at least two weeks prior to the annual review meeting. - Cooperate with the local authority during annual reviews. - Prepare and send a report of the meeting to everyone invited within 2 weeks of the meeting. - Ensure that a review of a pupil's EHC plan is undertaken at least 7 months before transfer to another phase of education.
+- •Cooperate to ensure an annual review meeting takes place, including convening the meeting on behalf of the local authority if requested. - •Ensure that sufficient arrangements are put in place at the school to host the annual review meeting. - •Seek advice and information about the pupil prior to the annual review meeting from all parties invited. - •Send any advice and information gathered to all those invited at least two weeks prior to the annual review meeting. - •Cooperate with the local authority during annual reviews. - •Prepare and send a report of the meeting to everyone invited within 2 weeks of the meeting.